tum-hydromechanics/tum-mglet-base/README.md

 ### Build instructions with GPU support

-Compiling MGLET with GPU support is supported by using the following modified instructions:
+Compiling MGLET with GPU support is possible by using the following instructions:

 1. Check out the source code